LaraTaverniers/KTANE-Helper/README.md

 ### *FEATURES*
 - Allows you to simply solve the 12 modules of the game
 - Ability to handle up to 3 bombs at the same time
-- Multilangual support (English, French)
+- Multilangual support (English, French, Hebrew)

 **NOTE :** "Unofficial" modules won't be integrated !